hashicorp/terraform-provider-azurerm/website/docs/d/subscriptions.html.markdown

 }
 ```

+## Argument Reference

+There are no arguments available for this data source.

 ## Attributes Reference

 * `subscriptions` - One or more `subscription` blocks as defined below.

 The `subscription` block contains:

 * `display_name` - The subscription display name.
 * `state` - The subscription state.
 Possible values are Enabled, Warned, PastDue, Disabled, and Deleted.
 * `location_placement_id` - The subscription location placement ID.